 The multitude which crowds the stadium to watch a game, laugh and applaud, is a multitude of fools who are incapable of practicing sports themselves; they crowd the grandstands practicing lethargy and applaud those heroes who took the initiative, and who dominated the field and the sporting activities, and exploited all the offered means of support sustained by the masses.
 The grandstands of public athletic fields are actually constructed to obstruct access to the fields.
 These grandstands shall one day be vacated and abolished when the masses march into athletic fields to practice sports in crowds, as they realise that sports are activities to be practiced not watched.

-Mu’ammar Qaddafi may no longer be with us, but his spirit lives on.
-Comrades, it falls to us to put his ideas into practice.
-The next time you are at an NBA game, do not be a fool practicing lethargy, but instead leap with vigour over the bleachers that imprison you: they are instruments of class oppression and must be annihilated.
+Mu’ammar Qaddafi may no longer be with us, but his spirit lives on, and it falls to us to put his ideas into practice.
+The seats in NBA arenas are instruments of class oppression and must be annihilated.
 Of the Axis members mentioned above, only Kim Jong-Un remains.
 We must therefore stand shoulder to shoulder with the people of the DPRK against the capitalist dogs who, aware of basketball’s power as a subversive and revolutionary weapon, seek to keep the world’s athletic fields and arenas in private hands.
 I will see you on the court.
-Always remember the words of Mao Zedong:
+In closing, always remember the words of Mao Zedong:

 The superior man’s deportment is cultivated and agreeable, but one cannot say this about exercise.
 Exercise should be savage and rude.
 To be able to leap on horseback and to shoot at the same time; to go from battle to battle; to shake the mountains by one’s cries, and the colours of the sky by one’s roars of anger; to have the strength to uproot mountains like Hsiang Yu and the audacity to pierce the mark like Yu Chi—all this is savage and rude and has nothing to do with delicacy.
 In order to progress in exercise, one must be savage.
 If one is savage, one will have great vigour and strong muscles and bones.
 The method of exercise should be rude; then one can apply oneself seriously and it will be easy to exercise.
 These two things are especially important for beginners.